The history of Fairchild Industries

 Then in the early 1990’s an automotive parts retailer looked our way to develop primary weatherstripping seals for vehicles.
 We pursued the opportunity with passion and transformed into a leading supplier of weatherstripping products to restoration, crash and Tier-1 automotive markets.
 We grew this side of our business quickly, adding new products to our catalog at breakneck speed.

 Still we maintain a boutique approach, which is supported by our team of dedicated employees.
-As a family owned business, we started out with a core team of 2, my brother and I. Now we’ve moved to a 50,000 sq. ft location with a staff of over 40 to support our customers.
+As a family owned business, we started out with a core team of 2, my brother and me.
+Now we’ve moved to a 50,000 sq. ft location with a staff of over 60 to support our valued customers.
 We employ staff in production, shipping, receiving, customer service, administration, accounting, sales, marketing, product development, quality, procurement and information systems.

 Lastly, we’ve now transformed ourselves into a technology savvy company.
-From cutting edge ERP resource planning and engineering software to advanced engineering machinery including 3-D printers, measuring systems and a warehouse that takes part in innovating product development, packaging and shipping – Fairchild has modernized itself speedily to keep meeting our clients’ needs.
+From cutting edge ERP/MRP system and engineering software to advanced engineering machinery including 3-D printers, measuring systems, and an operations team that takes part in innovating product development, packaging and shipping – Fairchild continues to innovate alongside our customers.

 Despite the advancements, we haven’t lost our core values.
 We specialize in rubber products with affinity towards customers who value our approach to finding innovative solutions to their specialized needs.
-After all these years, the secret to our success is having the “innovation and drive to deliver” quality products and services to make the relationships with our customers last.
+After all these years, the secret to our success is having the “innovation and drive to deliver” quality products and services to create lasting relationships with our customers.

 – Joel C Schauer (GM of Fairchild Industries)